 The optimal position sizing results depend on the performance metric maximized during the optimization.
 These are referred to as the optimization objectives.
 To see the choices available, select Optimize Position Sizing from the Analysis menu (or the same command from the Portfolio menu for optimizing a portfolio).
-This brings up the Optimize Position Sizing window, as shown below.
+This brings up the Optimize Position Sizing window, as shown below for a market system.